Satellite images show crops on fire in Syria rebel enclave

 The U.N. said fires, triggered by bombings, destroyed staple crops such as wheat and barley, compounding the already fragile humanitarian conditions in the area.

-On Tuesday, the Idlib Health directorate said government rockets hit a hospital in the town of Kfar Nubul, causing extensive damage to the facility and to its generators and cars parked outside.
-The directorate said the hospital is now out of order.
+On Tuesday, the Idlib health directorate said government rockets hit a hospital in the town of Kfar Nubul, causing extensive damage to the facility and to its generators and cars parked outside.
+The directorate said the hospital is currently not functioning.

+In videos shot by the Syrian Civil Defense, known as White Helmets, fire fighters battle a raging fire in one of the hospital generators as a thick plume of smoke rises above.

 This brings the total number of regional health facilities directly hit in the offensive to 21, including at least five which the U.N. had identified as medical centers.

-Amnesty International has said that attacks on health facilities in opposition-held areas in Syria is part of a well-established pattern by government forces and their allies.
+Amnesty International has said that attacks on health facilities in opposition-held areas in Syria are part of a well-established pattern by government forces and their allies.

-Fighting has raged in Idlib and the surrounding areas since April 30 as Syrian troops pushed into the enclave from the south while unleashing a wave of intense bombing over the overcrowded area.
+The White Helmets also reported that at least seven people were killed in sporadic bombings around the stronghold on Tuesday.

-The U.N says the violence has exacted a heavy toll on civilians, displacing already more than 200,000 people and targeting health facilities and schools.
+The U.N says the violence has exacted a heavy toll on civilians, displacing more than 200,000 and targeting health facilities and schools.
 The U.N.
-Office for the Coordination of Humanitarian Affairs said nearly 1.3 million of the enclave's residents had already been displaced by violence in other parts of Syria.
+Office for the Coordination of Humanitarian Affairs said nearly 1.3 million residents of the enclave had already been displaced by violence in other parts of Syria.

 "The potential longer-term impact on the civilian population may be compounded as the violence is occurring during the harvest season," it said.
 "As the hot summer weather sets in, more fires can occur, further disrupting normal food production cycles and potentially reducing food security for months to come."